Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 For an in-depth look at which plants are frost hardy and to what degree, check out our article on frost damage in vegetables.

-And if you have hard freezes late in spring like I do, make sure to keep an eye on your weather report, and plant after any risk of dips back into the low temperatures.
+And if you have hard freezes late in spring like I do, make sure to keep an eye on the weather report, and plant after any risk of dips back into the low temperatures.

 There are some exceptions to the cool season rule.